golemfactory/golem-wiki/Products/gWASM/About.md

 #### Quick links

-?> After [testing gWASM locally](Products/gWASM/Quick-start) please remember to [download and install Brass Golem](https://docs.golem.network/#/Products/Brass-Beta/Installation) or [Golem Unlimited](/Products/Unlimited/Basic-Usage) as it is required to run in the background during gWASM computations.
+?> After [testing gWASM locally](Products/gWASM/Quick-start) please remember to [download and install Clay Golem](https://docs.golem.network/#/Products/Clay-Beta/Installation) or [Golem Unlimited](/Products/Unlimited/Basic-Usage) as it is required to run in the background during gWASM computations.

 * [Quick start - testing gWASM locally](Products/gWASM/Quick-start)
 * [gwasm-runner](Products/gWASM/gWASM-applications?id=gwasm-runner) is a project with a single goal: making developing new gWASM apps as simple as possible